Staff

 Requirements of the Course:

-All Sports Science students should have an interest for sporting activity and the desire to improve their Leadership skills.
-You will learn about injury prevention and improving your personal fitness as well as creating appropriate training programmes including nutrition and technology.
+All BTEC Sport students should have an interest for sporting activity and the desire to improve their Leadership skills.
+You will learn about benefits of participation, barriers to participation, how to lead and coach a warm up and activity drills and develop vital communication and team work skills.

-There is an expectation that Sports Science students will commit to extra-curricular clubs during this two-year course, in order to apply learning in the sporting context.
+There is an expectation that BTEC Sport students will commit to extra-curricular clubs during this two-year course, in order to apply learning in the sporting context.

 Additional Information

-If you enjoyed all aspects of Key Stage 3 PE and would like to develop your knowledge and understanding of key areas of sports science this is the course for you!
+If you enjoyed all aspects of Key Stage 3 PE and would like to develop your knowledge and understanding of key areas of sport this is the course for you!

 Studying this course will help you gain confidence and provide you with a sound basis for improving your leadership skills.
 It will also support study of the Level 3 OCR Cambridge Technical in Sport.